Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 - Mutability. `MutableList..List`
 - `dynamic` in Kotlin/JS. `Nothing..Any?`

-The question is what bound should we search `.Companion.of` function in?
+The question is what bound should be used to search for an eligible `of` function.

 **For nullability**, it doesn't matter since `T` and `T?` both have the same static scope.

 **For Array variance**, as for nullability, it doesn't matter since `Array<T>` and `Array<out T>?` both have the same static scope.

-**For mutability**, we think that it's better to choose an immutable type (upper bound).
-The arguments are:
-1. Kotlin favors immutability over mutability.
-If users want to pass a mutable list, they can pass it explicitly via `MutableList.of()`.
-2. Even if users were to write the code in modern Java, they would use `java.lang.List.of()`, which returns a read-only list.

-The only counterargument is that `MutableList` will crash in fewer cases at runtime.
-However, we believe that crashing in such cases is acceptable, as it's better to be explicit about mutability.
+**For mutability**, the current implementation chooses the mutable lower bound.
+This is a safer runtime choice because it avoids some failures that would happen if the compiler constructed an immutable/read-only collection where mutable runtime behavior is expected.

+> [!NOTE]
+> This decision is not final.
+> Earlier versions of this KEEP proposed using the immutable upper bound instead, and we should rediscuss the choice during the stabilization period.

 **For `dynamic`**, there are two options.
-Either fall back to `List` or resolve `.Companion.of` at runtime.
+Either use the default `kotlin.List` fallback through the upper bound `Any` or resolve an eligible `of` function at runtime.
-We think that resolving `.Companion.of` is too implicit, and it might lead to accidental runtime failures because of that.
+We think that resolving `of` at runtime is too implicit, and it might lead to accidental runtime failures because of that.
 In JavaScript, square brackets always return an `Array`.
-Following the principle of least astonishment, it's proposed to fall back to `List`.
+Following the principle of least astonishment, it's proposed to use the default `kotlin.List` fallback.

-All those special cases can be generalized to the common rule that flexible types are treated as if their upper bound was used instead of the flexible type.
+Except for mutability, those special cases can be generalized to the common rule that flexible types are treated as if their upper bound was used instead of the flexible type.
+For mutability, the current implementation uses the lower bound as described above.
-For the `dynamic` type, it's true, because we fall back to `Any`, and then we behave identical to `val foo: Any = [expr1, expr2]` example.
+For the `dynamic` type, the upper-bound rule also matches the proposed behavior: we use the upper bound `Any`, and then behave identically to `val foo: Any = [expr1, expr2]`, where the default `kotlin.List` fallback applies.

 ### Feature interaction with intersection types